Archival Varnish - Mineral Spirit

 Given the current state of conservation science, we feel the use of an isolation coat provides the most protection.
 However, isolation coats are also significant and permanent additions to a painting and inevitably will cause changes in the painting"s surface qualities.
 Whether these changes are acceptable is an aesthetic decision that each artist needs to make after sufficient testing.
 In addition, since it is non-removable, any mistakes or problems during this procedure cannot be easily corrected and there is always an element of risk that needs to be considered.
 We strongly encourage the artist to practice these procedures thoroughly so they feel confident and become familiar with any unforeseen problems.
 If you have any questions or concerns regarding the proper use or application of an isolation coat, please call or email Golden's Materials and Applications Department: firstname.lastname@example.org / (800) 959-6543.

-For brush application, the appropriate isolating medium can be made by diluting Golden Soft Gel Gloss with water (2 parts by volume Soft Gel Gloss to 1 part water).
-If a spray application is desired, a 2:1 mixture of Golden GAC-500 to High Flow Medium can be applied with an airbrush, touch-up spray unit or commercial spray equipment.
+For brush application, use the premade Golden Isolation Coat, or you can make a suitable isolating medium by diluting Golden Soft Gel Gloss with water (2 parts by volume Soft Gel Gloss to 1 part water).
+If a spray application is desired, use Isolation Coat as is, or thin if you are using an airbrush.
 The absorbency of the surface will dictate the number of isolation layers required.
 For relatively non-absorbent surfaces, as is the case with a uniform paint layer, one coat brush applied or two coats spray-applied is recommended.
 For more absorbent surfaces, which tend to be very matte, it is recommended to apply sufficient isolation coats to achieve a satin sheen on the surface.
 This may require two or more brush applied coats or three or more spray applications.